High Carb Cravings at Low Carb Costs. Suggestions, Menus and Recipes

 Ordering in a restaurant: I am doing just great with this so far.
 At Grill 212, I ordered Schwarma and salad bar.
 At Sushi Metsuyan Cedarhurst and Estihana New York I ordered miso soup and sushi rolls sans rice.
 At Great American Health Bar I ordered a great big green salad with tuna and cottage cheese.
 At Le Marais I ordered a steak and a big salad.
 And so on……

 Breakfast: All omelettes and frittatas are good except the ones made with potato or corn filling (so, mushrooms, spinach, peppers, zucchini, artichoke hearts, cheese, tomato, scallions, etc).
 Green smoothies (have Vitamix, will travel).
 Pancakes or little bread loaves made with non-carb flours, Cottage Cheese Salad.
-Very low carb very low carb bread from the Tortilla Factory
+Very low carb and very decent tasting bread from the Tortilla Factory and Joseph Pita.
+Bagels and Lox?
+I don’t think so!
+Layer your lox on tomato or cucumber slices, with lots of lemon.
+Spread peanut or almond butter on apple or pear slices, fill the grooves of celery ribs with smoked fish, etc….
+You get my drift.

 Visiting my Children: their house or mine.
 Steak and salad.
 Roast Chicken and Salad.
 Grilled fish and salad.
 We’ll be OK! let them have the rice or potatoes, the wine, the sorbet, and double up on what you can have!